 Tash Kui-Snowball at Begin Distilling

-Tash completed her third year of studies towards a Bachelor of Engineering (Honours) majoring in Chemical and Bioprocess Engineering and then made a beeline back to New Plymouth, for an extended-duration internship which Massey University is trialling for process engineering students.
+Tash completed her third year of studies towards a Bachelor of Engineering (Honours) majoring in Chemical and Bioprocess Engineering and then made a beeline back to New Plymouth, for an extended-duration internship at Begin Distilling as part of her study programme.

-One of Tash’s R&D projects entailed her experimenting with a range of brewing methods to find a way to produce a high quality alcohol base from product ‘seconds’ that are currently discarded as waste from a Taranaki food producer.
-A total of 10 weeks of Tash’s extended internship was funded by a Callaghan Innovation R&D Experience internship grant.
-LA Alexander Trust, noting Tash’s contribution to our emerging food and beverage sector, stepped in and also support her internship, providing funding for a further five weeks.
+One of Tash’s R&D projects entailed her experimenting with a range of brewing methods to find a way to produce a high quality alcohol base from product ‘seconds’ that were being discarded as waste from a Taranaki food producer.
+10 weeks of Tash’s extended internship was funded by a Callaghan Innovation R&D Experience internship grant.
+LA Alexander Trust, noting Tash’s contribution to our emerging food and beverage sector, stepped in and also supported her internship, providing funding for a further five weeks.

 Shikeale Harris at Begin Distilling-Massey University

-Shikeale completed a Bachelor of Science (Honours) with a double major in Chemistry and Biochemistry which.
-Fortunately for the Begin Distilling-Massey University team who is collaborating on a project exploring the opportunity to emerge a New Zealand-grown juniper industry.
-Her work on testing juniper berries over summer resulted in her making some extraordinary findings regarding the volatiles present in NZ-grown junipers.
-While Shikeale has taken up a great role with Fonterra Palmerston North, she leaves a legacy to this project and Massey University and Lincoln University, along with Begin Distilling and others in NZ’s gin making industry, will progress further research based on Shikeale’s findings.
-Shikeale’s summer internship was given generous support by LA Alexander Trust and contributed to a project supported by AGMARDT.
+Shikeale completed a Bachelor of Science (Honours) with a double major in Chemistry and Biochemistry which was fortunate.
+Fortunate for the Begin Distilling-Massey University team who are collaborating on a project exploring the opportunity to emerge a New Zealand-grown juniper industry.
+Her work on testing juniper berries over summer resulted in her making some interesting findings regarding the volatiles present in NZ-grown junipers.
+While Shikeale has taken up a great role with Fonterra Palmerston North, she left a legacy to the juniper project which has informed further research.
+Shikeale’s summer internship was given generous support by LA Alexander Trust and contributed to a project supported by AGMARDT funding.

 Rebekah Fitz Patrick at South Taranaki District Council

-Rebekah, a first year Bachelor of Engineering (Honours) student at Massey University, Palmerston North, majoring in Mechatronics assessed the wastewater pump stations across the district, which involved sleuthing in the records, visiting sites with the site technicians and producing site visit reports for each.
+Rebekah, a first-year Bachelor of Engineering (Honours) student at Massey University, Palmerston North, majoring in Mechatronics assessed the wastewater pump stations across the district, which involved sleuthing in records, visiting sites with the site technicians and producing site visit reports for each site.

-Her supervisor says that the assessments made by Rebekah have helped them immensely with their condition assessments, valuation records and forward works planning, going even further to say that: "The work Rebekah did was top-quality and what I would have expected from a degree-qualified mechanical engineer with several years’ experience."
+Her South Taranaki District Council, supervisor, said that the assessments made by Rebekah helped them immensely with their condition assessments, valuation records and forward works planning, going even further to say that: "The work Rebekah did was top-quality and what I would have expected from a degree-qualified mechanical engineer with several years’ experience."

 Georgina Maud at Osflo Fertiliser Ltd

-Georgina worked at Osflo Fertiliser Ltd in Taranaki over summer, finishing her Bachelor of Science (Environmental Science) via distance learning.
+Georgina worked at Osflo Fertiliser Ltd in Taranaki over summer while also finishing her Bachelor of Science (Environmental Science) via distance learning.